Phoenix Suns Starting Lineup: Analyzing the Phoenix Suns Depth Chart, 6th Man, Bench & More

 What Does the Phoenix Suns' Starting 5 Lineup Look Like?

-When the roster is healthy, the lineup listed below is who will be starting for the Suns, which is one of the oldest teams in the NBA.
-Guard Grayson Allen serves as the team's sixth man, along with forward Bol Bol and center Mason Plumlee, mixed in.
+When the roster was healthy, the lineup listed below is who started for the Suns, which is one of the oldest teams in the NBA.
+Guard Grayson Allen served as the team's sixth man, along with forward Ryan Dunn and center Mason Plumlee, mixed in.

 PositionStarter